vast-coding/toy-robot/README.md

 A list of commands to run are in the `src/data/input.txt` file.

-Starting the simulation by running `npm run start` will execute each command in this test file, line by line.
+Starting the simulation will execute each command in this test file, line by line.
 Editing this file will update the results in the terminal.

 - `PLACE` - initial command to place Robot on board.
 All other commands are ignored until initial valid `PLACE` command.